yocomplex/30DayFarmSimulator/README.md

 timestamp of when they were logged.
 The skeleton utilizes this class to open and close a log and write meaningful messages.

 Sample Output:
-Use the provided executables *virt_farm.exe* to test.
+Use the provided executables *virt_farm.exe* as a sample test.
 The program can be used with a default seed by simply running it: ./virt_farm.